SmartBear/readyapi4j/modules/cucumber/README.md

 To get this used during execution you will need to

 1. Compile the above into a jar file
-2. Include the jar file in the classpath for the Cucumber runner
+2. Include the JAR file in the classpath for the Cucumber runner
 3. Add the containing package(s) of your StepDefs with the -g argument

 For example (line-breaks and comments added for readability):